$875,000 for Local Law Enforcement Officer Hit by Georgia State Patrol Car

 As our client directing traffic through the accident site, the Georgia State Trooper who was working the crash got in his patrol vehicle.
 The State Trooper started to back up.
 Unfortunately, he was not paying attention.
 He was distracted and did not notice our client was standing behind his car.
 The patrol vehicle violently crashed into our client.

-The collision caused significant injuries to our client’s left shoulder, lower back and left arm.
-He was transported by ambulance to a local hospital, where it was determined he had a dislocated shoulder and fractured arm.
 The hospital did not have the ability to care for his serious injuries so he was transferred to a major trauma hospital in Macon, Georgia.
 There, an orthopedic surgeon performed surgery on his arm and our client remained in the hospital recovering for five days.

 Our client had a long road of recovery ahead of him after he was discharged.
 He endured over a year of intense physical therapy and numerous doctor’s visits.
 Three years after the collision he had to undergo another shoulder surgery.
 Despite all the treatment he received, his shoulder was never the same.
-He was assigned a 17% whole person impairment rating based on his permanent shoulder injury.
+He was assigned a 17% whole-person-impairment rating based on his permanent shoulder injury.

 When our client was done with his treatment, his medical bills were over $180,000, with additional bills looming in the future if heeded another surgery or other treatment.
 The shoulder surgeon stated it was likely he would need a shoulder replacement at some point in the future.
 Because our client was so severely injured, he was unable to return to work and had ongoing lost wages.